-412-105 Diesel Control Systems, Advanced 4.00

-This course will continue to develop the knowledge and skills required to troubleshoot, repair and maintain heavy duty vehicle control systems.
+Diesel Control Systems, Advanced 4.00 This course will continue to develop the knowledge and skills required to troubleshoot, repair and maintain heavy duty vehicle control systems.
 Emphasis will be place on the skills that are required of a technician to utilize advanced electronic diagnostic tools.
-Topics include multiplex systems, active and inactive codes, system reprogramming intermittent codes (EBS). electronic braking systems, control systems and hydraulic control systems.
+Topics include multiplex systems, active and inactive codes, system reprogramming intermittent codes (EBS), electronic braking systems, control systems and hydraulic control systems.
 The theory and operation of the Global Positioning System (GPS) and related systems will be covered.
-This course will help the student prepare for ASE certification.
-PREREQUISITES: 412-111 - Diesel Maintenance Fundamental, 412-108 -Diesel Electricity 2, 412-109 - Diesel Engine Service, 412-112 - Diesel Drive Trains, 412-113 - Diesel Fuel Systems, Advanced, and 412-114 - Diesel Heating, Cooling & Air Cond
+This course will help the student prepare for ASE certification, PREREQUISITES: 412-111 -Diesel Maintenance Fundamental 412-108 - Diesel Electricity 2 412-109 - Diesel Engine Service 412-112 - Diesel Drive Trains or courses 412-126 - Construction Equipment Drive Train 412-113 - Diesel Fuel Systems.
+Advanced 412-114: